-We like to see robust dividend yields, but that doesn't matter if the payment isn't sustainable.
+While it is great to have a strong dividend yield, we should also consider whether the payment is sustainable.
 Magellan Aerospace isn't generating any profits, and it is paying out a very high proportion of the cash it is earning.
-This makes us feel that the dividend will be hard to maintain.
+This is quite a strong warning sign that the dividend may not be sustainable.

 Magellan Aerospace Is Still Building Its Track Record